Character Search

 Quality Rating: A-

-Historical Significance Rating: 8 - first Psylocke & Meggan.
-First Siege Perlious.
+Historical Significance Rating: 8 - first Meggan.
+Major developments for Psylocke.
+First Siege Perilous.
 Initial Super-Hero Registration concept.
+First mention of the 616 designation for the main Marvel universe.

 Chronological Placement Considerations: Captain Britain got a new costume and a power update just slightly before this series began.

 So obviously this storyline takes place after any appearances of Captain Britain where he's wearing his old costume, such as Contest of Champions and the Wraith War in ROM #65 (even though that was really an art error).
-I'm currently confused about the destruction of the Braddock Manor.
-The MCP places Captain Britain's appearance in Captain America #305-307 during Daredevils #4-5 in this series; i may need to revise my placement when i get to those issues.
+The MCP places Captain Britain's appearance in Captain America #305-307 during Daredevils #4-5 in this series; i've placed the Cap issues directly after this entry.
 Due to the Wraith War and the Captain America issues, i've got this trade in 1985, which means it's later than the publication date of even the last issue in this collection.
 Since Captain Britain is mostly isolated from the rest of the Marvel universe at this time (except for the events i've mentioned) it's a mostly harmless adjustment, but you kind of have to wave your hands around what "last month" means in relation to the Hulk's amnesty, and the placement of Shaw and Gyrich may not be optimal (but i think it's ok).

 References: